John Burton (American politician): California Democratic Party chair

 On April 26, 2009, Burton was elected chair of the California Democratic Party, succeeding Art Torres.
 He received roughly 76% of the vote over his sole challenger, Chris Finnie of Santa Cruz.
 Burton had previously served as party chair from 1973 to 1974.

 Burton stepped down from the party chairmanship in May 2017 and was succeeded by vice chairman Eric Bauman.
 At his farewell, he recalled a lesson learned early in life.
 Nearly in tears, he described walking in San Francisco with his father, who doled out whatever money he had to the poor.
 When John asked why, Burton recalled, "He put his finger in my face and told me he never ever wanted me to walk past some guy in bad circumstances without leaving something in the cup."
 Burton continued, "That's what Democrats do. …There’s a lot of people out there that if we don’t fight for them, nobody’s going to fight for them because they don’t have any power."

 After promoting expanded medical care for Californians, he was extolled in a video and by a long line of effusive party luminaries.
 He was applauded for his decades-long leadership, leading protests against the Vietnam War, his support of Central Valley farmworkers, the homeless, and the needy.
 He finally ended his comments by raising both middle fingers and saying, "Fuck [Donald] Trump," to loud applause.

 San Francisco Port Commission

 Burton was appointed to the San Francisco Port Commission by Mayor London Breed on October 22, 2020.
 He served until his retirement on January 24, 2023.
 Burton had contributed to the creation of the San Francisco Port Commission as a state assemblymember in 1968.

-Personal life and death
+Personal life

 Burton's first marriage was to Michele (née Hall) Burton, daughter of Jack Hall, a Hawaiian trade unionist and healthcare consultant.
 Their daughter, Kimiko Burton, served as San Francisco Public Defender from 2001 to 2003, and as a member of the California State Personnel Board from 2012 to June 2025.
 After his first marriage ended in divorce, he married Sharon Bain.
 They later divorced.

+Death

 Burton died at a hospice facility in San Francisco on September 7, 2025, at the age of 92, from complications of a fall.